Jack Renshaw (neo-Nazi): Spokesperson for National Action

 During a Yorkshire Forum event in 2015, Renshaw called for Jews to be "eradicated".
 As the spokesman for National Action, a far-right organisation within the United Kingdom, Renshaw said that he was sympathetic to Adolf Hitler, saying that Hitler's only fault was to show mercy to Jews.
-Renshaw faced a criminal investigation by the West Yorkshire Police over his "potential[ly] antisemitic comments".
+Renshaw faced a criminal investigation by the West Yorkshire Police over his "potential antisemitic comments".

 Additionally, the Crown Prosecution Service (CPS) was considering whether to charge Renshaw with inciting racial hatred over comments made at a protest in Blackpool in March 2016, organised by the neo-Nazi North West Infidels.
 In front of police officers and surrounded by a group of masked men, Renshaw described Jews as "parasites", claimed that white people were "a superior race" and stated that the UK took the "wrong side" in the Second World War by fighting the Nazis "who were there to remove Jewry from Europe once and for all".
 That month, the Liverpool Echo reported that Renshaw was thought to have been part of a group of North West Infidels and National Action protestors in a rally in Liverpool.

 Dave Rich, of the Community Security Trust, said, "Anybody who is inciting hatred and violence of that kind needs to be dealt with fully by the law."
 Nick Lowles of Hope Not Hate criticised perceived double standards in the justice system, saying that were such words to be uttered by an Islamist extremist, they would have been arrested.
 The CPS at that point had taken no action over Renshaw's comments.

 National Action was proscribed as a terrorist organisation following its conduct after the murder of Jo Cox and its support for her murderer Thomas Mair.

 In November 2016, Renshaw was facing criminal charges over incitement to racial hatred.

 In July 2017, he was charged by the CPS, under pressure from the Campaign Against Antisemitism.
 In early 2018 Renshaw was convicted of two counts of stirring up racial hatred.